Most interesting landmarks of Slovenia

 - Caves – Slovenia has some of most magnificent caves in the world, such as Škocjan cave with 146 m deep underground canyon and prehistoric monuments, Postojna – Planina caves with the highest cave biodiversity in the world or Vrtiglavica with the deepest vertical drop in the world and, possibly, tallest cave waterfall in the world.

 - Historical cities – Slovenia is at the crossroads of different cultures and it shows in the diverse architecture of historical towns and cities.
 The towns at the Adriatic are rich with Italian Gothic and Renaissance architecture (Piran, Koper), but further inland – with Baroque and Neo-Classicism architecture (Ptuj, Škofja Loka).

 - Castles – The outstanding Predjama castle alone is a reason to mention castles among the highlights of Slovenia.
-Country has huge number of large, well preserved castles, mostly in Renaissance style.
+The country has a huge number of large, well-preserved castles, mostly in Renaissance style.

 Featured: Škocjan caves